 - Power cable can be intrusive

 Twinkly Flex is a 6-foot, 6-inch strip containing 192 LED.
-Each strip comes with 16 clips that can be attached with the adhesive strips included, or nailed.
-It is WiFi-enabled so there’s no need for a hub, and it integrates easily with Alexa and Google Assistant.
+Each strip comes with 16 clips that can be attached either with the included adhesive strips or with nails.
+It is Wi-Fi-enabled so there’s no need for a hub, and it integrates easily with Alexa and Google Assistant.
 It is perfectly feasible to use it as under-surface lighting in a kitchen or bedroom.
 The main purpose of Twinkly Flex is to create dramatic and dynamic lighting effects.

 These are controlled via the smartphone app, which offers an extensive library of presets, or the FX Wizard can be used to create something unique.
 An optional Twinkly microphone can make the lights react to a voice.
 It can also integrate with Razer’s Chroma platform, so the lights around your room can sync with the RGB illumination on your gaming gear like keyboards, headsets, and mice.